 Types of Snake Plants

 There are approx 70 sansevieria species in existence.
-But the most popular one among them is Sansevieria trifasciata, which is also known as common snake plant.
-Some other important sansevieria varieties are:
+But the most popular among them is Sansevieria trifasciata, also known as the common snake plant.
+Some other essential sansevieria varieties are:

-- Sansevieria Trifasciata ‘Laurentii’: Has variegated yellow and green leaves.
-Attains a height of 2-4 feet.
+- Sansevieria Trifasciata ‘Laurentii’: Has variegated yellow and green leaves, it attains a height of 2-4 feet.

 - Sansevieria Ehrenbergii ‘Banana’: Another dwarf with thick, boat-shaped leaves.
-Grows just a foot tall.
+The plant grows just a foot tall.

-Want to learn more?
+Want to discover more?
 Check out the best varieties of snake plants here

 Choosing a Container

 Growing snake plants indoors is super easy.
-It thrives in neglect and if you have a tendency to forget about your plants then sansevieria is a perfect choice for you.
+It thrives on neglect, and if you tend to forget about your plants, sansevieria is a perfect choice.

-- Go for the simplest way of propagation by cutting pups that grow close to the plant.
-Remove the pups with the help of a knife and let it rest for 2-3 days.
+- Go for the simplest way of propagation by removing pups that grow close to the mother plant.
+Remove the pups with the help of a knife and let them rest for 2-3 days.
 Then, pot them in well-drained soil.

-- A division method is also a good option.
-You only need to remove the pups from the plant and propagate them in a wide container, into well-draining potting soil.
+- A division method is also a nifty option.
+You only need to remove the pups from the plant and propagate them in a wide container using well-draining potting soil.

 Check out our article on growing hibiscus indoors here.

-The snake plant will definitely grab the top spot if there will ever be a ranking to select the most tolerant houseplant.
+The snake plant will grab the top spot if there is a ranking to select the most tolerant houseplant.

-Although they can tolerate full sun, it is advisable to keep the plant in the shade is advisable.
-A spot where it can receive bright indirect sunlight.
-A north or east-facing window is going to be an apt choice.
-If you’re growing them near a south-facing window that receives a lot of direct sunlight, the plant will soon greet you with exotic blooms that become highly fragrant at night.
+Although they can tolerate full sun, keeping the plant in the shade is advisable.
+A spot where it can receive bright indirect sunlight is excellent.
+If you’re growing them near a south-facing window that gets a lot of direct sunlight, the plant will soon greet you with exotic blooms that become highly fragrant at night.

 Snake Plant Care

-As long as you are keeping the plant in an airy location that receives ample indirect, bright light, you don’t have to worry about anything.
-As the snake plant is a succulent, it’s better to fertilize less often than fertilizing a lot and killing it.
+As long as you keep the plant in an airy location that receives ample indirect, bright light, you don’t have to worry about anything.
+As the snake plant is succulent, it’s better to fertilize less often than feed a lot and kill it.

-Snake plants are fast growers, therefore, repotting must be done yearly by removing pups and growing them or by dividing.
-Choose a pot that is 1 or 2 sizes larger pot than the previous one.
+Snake plants are fast growers; therefore, repotting can be done every year or two by removing pups, growing them, or dividing them.
+Choose a pot that is 1 or 2 sizes larger than the previous one.
 The best repotting time is spring and summer.